HfMT-ZM4/snappi/README.md

 git submodule update
 ```

-Create a build directory for your desired platform. (we use rpi0w (Raspberry Zero W in this example):
+Create a build directory for your desired platform.
+We use the "rpi0w" variant
+(Raspberry Zero W) in this example.
+Replace all "rpi0w" occurences below with "rpi4" to build
+for Raspberry Pi 4B.
 ```
 mkdir ~/snappi/build-rpi0w
 ```